Skip to main content

 Address labels and customization

-Labels in the Addresses table work like tags on issues or projects: they can be created inline, edited, and reused across the workspace.
+Labels in the Addresses table work like tags.
+They can be created inline, edited, and reused across the workspace.
 Creating or editing a label here updates the label everywhere that address appears, allowing teams to maintain a single source of truth for counterparties such as exchanges, internal wallets, and contracts.
 Asset Token Label

 Transactions section

-The Transactions section shows the most recent on‑chain activity involving this asset, scoped to transfers and contract interactions where the token appears in logs.
-A filter pill (“Asset · USDC”) indicates the asset filter currently applied; changing or clearing this filter broadens the table to additional activity when supported.
+The Transactions section shows the most recent on‑chain activity involving this asset, scoped to transfers and contract interactions.
 The table includes the following columns:

-From the Asset Token Detail Page, users can navigate to related Rover entities to continue investigation flows.
+From the Asset Token Detail Page, users can navigate to different detail pages by clicking on the hyperlinks.
 Clicking an address cell opens the Address Detail Page for that wallet or contract, while clicking a transaction hash opens the Transaction Detail Page, mirroring navigation patterns described in Rover’s transaction detail documentation.
+Asset Transactions

 NFT Detail Page purpose

 This page answers “what is this NFT, what collection is it from, and what has happened to it on chain?” for any supported token ID.
-It follows the same interaction patterns as other Rover detail pages, with consistent layout, navigation, and workspace customization options.
+It follows the same interaction patterns as other Rover detail pages.
 Nft Props

 Header and core metadata